Please note – these details may change due to updated government and industry guidance

 We will not be taking card payments using our card terminal to minimise the number of surfaces handled by guests and to maintain good social distancing behaviour.
 Therefore, we are automating as much of the process as possible by using the card provided at the time of booking.
 However, we realise that guests may wish to pay in different ways.
 We can be flexible with payments before or on the day of your arrival.
 However, you will be asked to settle your bill in one of 3 ways which you will need to inform us of on the pre-check-in form:

 - Online payment taken by us using the Stripe System connected to the booking platform – This requires a valid credit/debit card to have been entered.
 This is usually done at the time of booking, but if not please contact us with your card details.
 This system is PCI Compliant and your card details are fully secure.

-- Pre-pay online via BACS using your Surname and Arrival Date as the reference (this must be completed prior to your arrival date)
+- Pre-pay online via BACS/Bank transfer using your Surname and Arrival Date as the reference (this must be completed prior to your arrival date)